Episodes in series one did not use named titles.

 Jared, Phoebe, Simon, and Mel are young members of a new and as yet unnamed political party they have started to discuss their various policies.
 New arrival Duncan joins believing their is a prospect of cake on offer for his birthday party after being invited by Jared, as opposed to a political meeting.
 The group brings up the discussion of the party name and colour, which results in various disagreements, before voting by elimination on a leader which results in Duncan being nominated as the least worst choice.
 Much to the chagrin of the others, Duncan offers to resign but not before getting cake.

-The group struggle through a vote on being “in favour of China” as Phoebe is holding up proceedings by talking to her new boyfriend on the phone.
+The group struggle through a vote on whether they should be “in favour of China” as Phoebe is holding up proceedings by talking to her new boyfriend on the phone.
 A lack of pen leaves them unable to record events of the meeting.
 Looking to her date with new boyfriend Eamon, the group discusses the age difference leaving her with doubts.
 Simon is also upset at losing his hair while the group suggests he shave it off.
 Attempting to offer advice having studied politics, Eamon is rejected by the group with Phoebe unwilling to leave with him; thus ending the relationship.

 While discussing climate change policy, Duncan is having problems rendering him tied to the toilet after attending a weekend barbecue.
 With Jared's parents being away, he has been left some “emergency money” which the others suggest should be used to buy takeaway.
 Spotting Jared's parents Polish gardener, the group begin to argue about his workers rights before a bird flies into a window.
 Attempting to kill the bird humanely, Jared stamps on its head.
 Suggesting the gardener will clean up the mess, the gardener resorts to blackmailing the group for fifty pounds.